redox-os/website/content/news/this-month-250331.md

 We would love your help testing external USB mouse and keyboards, as well as the keyboard and touchpad on your laptop, especially if they use USB internally instead of PS/2.
 You can do this by [following the instructions below](#how-to-test-the-changes) to download the daily images.
+Please be aware that we are bumping into a few other issues, so if the daily images don't boot for you today, they may work better in the next few days.

 Send a message in the [Support](https://matrix.to/#/#redox-support:matrix.org) room to let us know if it worked.
 If you have problems, please provide the brand and model code, for both the computer and the device (mouse or keyboard).